The Story of the Disease: An Indigenous Perspective on COVID-19

-The kind of social distancing we are practicing now (Spring of 2020) is an absolute requirement if we are to halt the pandemic.
+The kind of social distancing we are practicing now is an absolute requirement if we are to halt the pandemic.
 But from another perspective, Mother Earth is teaching us—you and me—a lesson, exaggerating a tendency so we can really see it, so we are forced to pay attention to it.
 The contrasts are stark: the many facets of connection or disconnection.
 And the contrast of the white noise of pollution that many had gotten used to compared to the relatively clear skies and quiet roads when people stay at home.
 The animals notice the difference.
 Flocks of birds return to old nesting areas; bear and wolves re-inhabit original territory in the national parks.
 If, when the virus has run its course, we go back to the previous lifestyle and values, then humanity is sowing the seeds of its own demise.
 We need nature and each other to survive.

 5. The disease highlights the injustices in U.S. society and the threats to people of color and minority groups.